gustavkrist/notes/Applied Statistics/Probability Theory/Conditional Probability.md

 provided that $P(A) > 0$

-???+ example Example: COVID-19 Tests
+???+ example "Example: COVID-19 Tests"
     Imagine that we are testing a person for COVID-19.
     There are two events:
     - B: the person has COVID